 Become a Member today and get benefits listed below.

 A project 3 years in the making, I was asked by Karnes Coffey Design to shoot underwater portraits of company dancers for Richmond Ballet's 2019-2020 season brochure.
-While there is plenty of underwater photography of dancers out there, as far as we are aware this is the first time a professional ballet company has allowed it's principal dancers to be photographed underwater for promotional purposes.

 When you're shooting underwater it's hard to know exactly what you have until you get back to the studio and start pushing the files around.
 I was pleasantly surprised by how good the raw images looked with just some color and contrast manipulation.
 The realism part was there but they needed some next level help.
 The talented digital artists at Alice Blue Studios stepped up and really elevated the work.
 They created some gorgeous fabric, water, light streak and bubble art, giving the images the ethereal/magical quality we were looking for.